 This switch may be located on the monitor panel, the utility center, or both.
 On some models, the water pump control may be on one of the selectable screens for the touch screen.
-When the water pump switch is ON (lit), the water pump will run until it took has 45 lbs. of processor.
-It will record when processors drops
+When the water pump switch is ON (lit), the water pump will run until it reaches 45 lbs. of pressure.
+It will recycle when pressure drops.
+Turn the switch OFF when the water pump is not being used.